CVESD Report

 CVESD Reporter

-If we want to fix schools, we
+If we want to fix schools, we have to

-have to think carefully about
+think carefully about OUR ALLEGIANCE

-politicians on BOTH SIDES
+to politicians on BOTH SIDES OF THE

-more about personal power
+AISLE who care more about personal

-than they care about the
+power than they care about the

 education of children.